rackerlabs/deproxy/docs/howItWorks.rst

 -----------

 HTTP applications typically have support for persistent connections, which allow for multiple HTTP transactions using the same TCP connection.
-In GDeproxy, when an endpoint receives a new connection, the connection is given a unique id.
+In Deproxy, when an endpoint receives a new connection, the connection is given a unique id.
 All Handling_ objects created by that endpoint from that TCP connection are tagged with the connection's id value.
 If we want to test whether or not the proxy is using connection pooling, for example, we could simply make two identical calls to makeRequest_.
 Assuming that the requests are forwarded by the proxy to the server and is re-using connections, the MessageChain_\s that we get back will each have a single Handling_ object and both Handling_ objects will have the same ``connection`` value.
 If the proxy is not re-using connections, then the two Handling_ objects will have different ``connection`` values.
 ::